 Duration of award(s): Awards are tenable at any approved UK university or higher education institution, for between three and ten months.
 Justification must be given within the application for the length of award requested.

--A grant towards the expenses of preparing reports and other written work
+-Grant towards the cost of preparing reports and other written work

 -Academic merit of the candidate